preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/forms-settings/custom-charts-colors/index.rst

 .. image:: forms-settings-colors-76.png

-To edit a color, expand the settings and select another color:
+To edit a text color for any of the chart colors, expand the settings and select another color:

 .. image:: forms-settings-colors-edit-76.png

-Note that you can edit the chart colors as well as the text color.
-Click the triangle to open the settings for the charts colors.

 Remove a color you don't want by clicking the dustbin.
 The edit the order in which editors will see the colors. grab and move using this icon: